sailscastshq/docs.sailscasts.com/docs/git-vibe/cli-reference.md

 Options:

+- `--solo`: force the vibe to open in the current checkout
+- `--worktree`: force the vibe to open in its own worktree
 - `--editor`: always open the workspace app after opening the vibe
 - `--no-editor`: never open the workspace app
 - `--codex`: prefer Codex Desktop for workspace opening